It's a well kept secret, but Epson and Canon inkjet printers can utilize extra long sheets of paper - perfect for printing your own panoramic images.

 Our friends at Frame Destination have several pano frames sizes for aspect ratios 2:1 and 3:1.
 In spring 2019 the released 12x36 and 13x38 frames to match with Red River Paper's exclusive 13x38 size.
-You can also have frames built to your specs as well as shop for many ready-made frames.
+You can also have custom picture frames built to your specs as well as shop for many ready-made frames.

 Vertical panos can be mounted like regular photos.
 Horizontal panos might need a little extra support if they are not dry mounted.
-The support can come from an additional tape or archival t-hinge at the top or clear mounting strips at the bottom to keep the print from sagging in the middle.
+The support can come from an additional tape or archival t-hinge at the top or archival mounting strips at the bottom to keep the print from sagging in the middle.
 See detail picture mounting info and tips.